Clemizole

 Clemizole, sold under the brand names Allercur and Histacur, is a histamine H_{1} receptor antagonist of the benzimidazole group described as an antihistamine, antipruritic, and sedative which is no longer marketed.
+It is a first-generation antihistamine.

 It is also a serotonin receptor agonist and is being studied for the potential treatment of Dravet syndrome, Lennox–Gastaut syndrome, and epilepsy under the development code name EPX-100.
+The drug is said to act specifically as a serotonin 5-HT_{2} receptor agonist, with prominent affinity for the serotonin 5-HT_{2A} and 5-HT_{2B} receptors having been reported.
+On the other hand, it showed markedly lower affinity for the serotonin 5-HT_{2C} receptor.
+Clemizole also showed affinity for several other receptors.

 The drug was first described in the scientific literature by 1952.
 Its serotonin receptor agonist and anticonvulsant properties were discovered in 2017.

+Chemistry

 Synthesis

 Benzimidazoles substituted with an alkylamine at position 2 have a venerable history as H_{1} antihistaminic agents.
 The standard starting material for many benzimidazoles consists of phenylenediamine, or its derivatives.